Topics Hebrew Word Studies

 As languages evolve over time certain idiosyncrasies occur within that language.
 Let's take an example from the English language.
 Nouns are made plural by adding "s" to the end of the noun.
 Some examples are boys, girls, trees, pots, pans and of course there are many others.
 But some words do not follow this rule of grammar.
 For instance man becomes men, mouse become mice, and deer is used for both the singular and plural.
 Many idiosyncrasies occur in Hebrew as well.
 The usual plural suffix for masculine Hebrew words is iym, which can be found in words like beniym (the plural form of ben - sons), batiym (the plural form of beyt - houses) and hariym (the plural form of har – mountains).
 However, the word for face is paniym (a singular noun with a plural suffix).
 The Hebrew for a tree is eyts, but the plural form etsiym means wood.

-The word ehhad is one of the idiosyncrasies of Hebrew and apparently, the original Hebrew word for "one" was ash'tey, but at some point in history, before the Bible was written, the word ash'tey was replaced with the word ehhad, except in some cases when it is attached to the word as'rey to mean "eleven."
-But if ash'tey was the original word meaning "one," and the original meaning of ehhad was a "unit," which is "one" part of the whole.
+The word ehhad is one of the idiosyncrasies of Hebrew.
+It would appear that the original Hebrew word for "one" was ash'tey, but at some point in history, before the Bible was written, the word ash'tey was dropped for the number one, except in some cases where it remained attached to the word as'rey to mean "eleven."
+To represent the number "one," the word ash'tey was replaced with the word ehhad, which originally meant a "unit," a unit being "one" part of the whole.
 We can also see this through some words that are closely related to ehhad.
 The verb יחד (Y.HH.D, Strong's #3161) means "to unite" or "to join together."
 From this verb comes the noun יחד (yahhad, Strong's #3162), meaning "together," and the noun יחיד (yahhiyd, Strong's #3173), meaning "solitary."

 Now that we have a better understanding of the Hebrew word ehhad, let's go back and look at the phrase ימים אחדים (yamim ehhadiym) from Genesis 27:44.
 We already know that the word yamim meant "days," but now we know that ehhadiym is the adjective meaning a "unit."
 So we can translate this phrase as "a unit of days."